Winden–Karlsruhe railway: Postwar and Deutsche Bundesbahn (1945–1993)

-After the Second World War, the section between Winden and Wörth was reconstructed as one track during the French occupation to provide reparations.
 As a result of the division of Germany into occupation zones, the section on the line to the west of the Rhine became responsible on 31 August 1945 to the Eisenbahndirektion Mainz (railway division of Mainz), the legal successor of the Reichsbahn railway division of the same name.
 The railway division of Mainz became responsible for all railway lines that became part of the state of Rhineland-Palatinate, which was founded one year later.
 The railway division of Karlsruhe continued to be responsible for the Baden section of the line.

 As a result of the disruption of the Rhine crossing, the trains on the western section of the line were only operated as far as Wörth.
 As a substitute for the damaged Rhine bridge, a new prefabricated military-style bridge was commissioned in 1947; this was originally intended as be temporary, but it became permanent.
 In the same year, the Betriebsvereinigung der Südwestdeutsche Eisenbahnen (Operations union of South West German railways, SWDE) took over operations.
 These were gradually integrated with Deutsche Bundesbahn, which was founded in 1949.
 The connection curve built during the Second World War was subsequently dismantled.
 In the course of the gradual dissolution of the railway division of Mainz, the railway division of Karlsruhe took responsibility for the entire route on 1 June 1971.
 The Wörth–Karlsruhe section was electrified in 1974.
 The Maxau Rhine Bridge had to be rebuilt after being damaged by a shipwreck in 1987.
 The new bridge was opened on 29 April 1991 as a single-track bridge.